Thursday, July 31, 2014

 Although Cleo receives a telegram from Jack telling her they will be in Portland as soon as arrangements can be made, Cleo decides that she will not wait for her brother to pick her up at the school where she will be under quarantine.
 Instead, she decides to sneak out of the school and go home.

 At home, Cleo is alone, since their housekeeper, Mrs. Foster is away in Hood River.
 Cleo sees an ad in the local newspaper, the Oregonian, for nurses to help out and women to enlist with the Red Cross.
 Cleo thinks of her parents and how her mother died when help did not arrive on time and this motivates her to enlist to help with "unattended" cases of influenza, that is those people who take sick but have no one to care for them.
+At the Portland Auditorium, which has been made into a temporary hospital, Cleo meets Hannah Flynn, a young nurse who is running the site and who has no qualms about sending Cleo out to canvass the nearby neighbourhoods for sick people.

 On her first day, Cleo is sent to South Portland where she rescues a desperately ill mother and her two young children.
 When she arrives back at the Auditorium she encounters Lieutenant Edmund Parrish, a young man who fought overseas in France and was badly wounded.
 Edmund has recovered from his wounds and is now a medical student.
 There are no doctors left as most have gone overseas or are working in the military infirmaries.
-Cleo also meets seventeen year old Katherine (Kate) Bennett.
+Cleo also meets seventeen-year-old Katherine (Kate) Bennett.
 Cleo is shocked to see how many people are desperately ill and how the influenza kills so quickly.
 She asks Hannah and Kate if they are afraid and it is Hannah who states, "...these people need help.
 If not me, then who?"

 Edmund Parrish tells Cleo that she doesn't have to help, to place herself at risk.
 He warns her that the influenza is taking more young people than old and that there is no shame in leaving to keep herself safe.
 But Cleo does stay.
+Jack phones Cleo to tell her that because Lucy is pregnant they have been advised to postpone their travel arrangements for several weeks.
+Lucy tells him that Mrs. Foster is due back soon and that she has enough money for food and other necessities.

 As the medical crisis deepens, Cleo watches as neighbours sicken and die, the hospitals run short of morphine and undertakers of coffins.
 Although their relationship began with a misunderstanding, Cleo begins to warm to Edmund, whom she discovers is kind-hearted and deeply concerned about her living alone.
 When Mrs. Foster does not return, Cleo is left wondering how long it will be before she too becomes ill.